muut/riotjs-admin/doc/modular.md

 - if it's functionality, make it a function! there is a tendency to build unnecessary modularity around a simple function,
 - Riot is just a list of functions, they just extend the jQuery space and not global space
 - a list of functions and patterns that you can copy and paste, perhaps modify a bit
-- I'd dream about something like Gist but with awesome discoverability, better search ...browsable with tags
+- I'd like to see something like Gist but with better discoverability (search, tags etc)
-- Anyway, here is a starting point: riotjs/gists/ (backbone type presenter layout, promise interface)
+- Anyway, feel free to just copy code directly from the demo app (bootstrappting, promises)